mgkeen/magicWeaponShop/README.md

 - Flails cost 25 + their magic level
 - There is no discount for second hand flails,
 - Flails with dragon blood gain 2 magic per day
+- Flails with dragon blood cost 50 + their magic level